Drawn-out Thai crisis unsettles investors, may deter new money

 "But, looking beyond 2014, we think Thailand still makes a very good long-term bet," she said.

-That sentiment was echoed by Honda Automobile (Thailand), part of Honda Motor (7267.T).
+That sentiment was echoed by Honda Automobile (Thailand), part of Honda Motor.

 "New potential investors may be spooked by the political woes," said Pitak Pruittisarikorn, its executive vice-president.
 "For Honda, we have been in Thailand for more than 50 years and we are still confident in Thailand's long-term outlook."